Build an Angle Grinder Stand from an Old Bicycle Frame

 Can I build this without welding?

-You can assemble a functional bracket system using heavy-duty bolts, clamps, and U-bolts instead of welding, but welding produces the most compact, rigid, and safe result.
-If you avoid welding, over-engineer the clamps and check everything frequently for loosening.
+You can put together a working bracket using heavy-duty bolts, clamps, and U-bolts instead, but welding gives the most compact, rigid, and safe result.
+If you skip welding, over-engineer every clamp and check for loosening often.

 Will this work with any angle grinder size?

-Most angle grinders will work, but the mounting bracket needs to match the body diameter and handle placement.
+Most grinders will fit, but the mounting bracket needs to match the body diameter and handle position.
 Smaller grinders are easier to balance and produce less vibration.
-Make sure the disc size is appropriate for the clearance in your setup.
+Make sure the disc size suits the clearance in your setup.

 Is it safe to use a bicycle hub for the pivot?

-Yes, a solid bicycle hub or fork section can be an excellent pivot because it was designed for rotating loads.
-Ensure bearings are in good condition or replace them with a simple bushing to handle the compressive loads of the pivot bolt, and consider dust shields or sealed bearings to cope with abrasive dust.
+Yes.
+A solid bicycle hub or fork section works well because it was built for rotating loads.
+Check that the bearings are in good shape, or replace them with a simple bushing rated for the pivot bolt’s compressive load.
+Sealed bearings or dust shields help cope with abrasive dust.

 What are other uses for this bicycle-based fixture?

-Besides cutting and grinding, you can convert it to a sanding station, a light polishing bench, or even a clamp-and-hold fixture for welding small pieces.
-The basic principle is a rigid frame plus a repeatable pivot and stop.
+Beyond cutting and grinding, you can convert it into a sanding station, a light polishing bench, or a clamp-and-hold fixture for welding small pieces.
+The core idea is the same: a rigid frame, a repeatable pivot, and a solid stop.